 About the protected area

-The manager of the Soomaa National Park is Environmental Board.
+- Lahemaa National Park is governed by the Environmental Board.